pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/07-proximity-scarcity-and-distributed-asymmetry.md

 Control is often imagined as an active force: assertion, domination, persuasion, or coercion.
 Yet many of the most destabilizing regulatory interventions occur without overt action at all.
 Silence, distance, and apparent indifference can reorganize relational fields more effectively than confrontation or demand.

 This chapter examines how proximity itself becomes a regulatory variable once internal stabilization fails to survive exposure.
-It shows how asymmetry can be installed ecologically—across systems—without appearing as control, and why absence, rather than engagement, often does the regulatory work.
+It shows how asymmetry can be installed ecologically across systems without appearing as control, and why absence, rather than engagement, often does the regulatory work.

 What follows explains why certain configurations do not signal attachment, reassurance, or intent during critical phases of interaction, yet reliably induce pursuit, anxiety, and collapse in others.
 These effects are not incidental.
 They are the ecological consequences of how proximity and scarcity are managed once asymmetry becomes required.